Optimal Rep Range for Hypertrophy: 6-12 Reps

 How to Structure a Workout Using 6-12 Reps

-Structuring a workout around the 6-12 rep range requires careful planning to ensure that all major muscle groups are adequately targeted while allowing for sufficient recovery.
-A typical workout might include compound movements such as squats, deadlifts, bench presses, and rows, which engage multiple muscle groups and allow for heavier loads.
-These exercises should be performed first in the workout when energy levels are highest.
+Structuring a workout with the 6-12 rep range involves targeting all major muscle groups and providing adequate recovery.
+A typical session might open with compound movements like squats, deadlifts, bench presses, or rows, which engage multiple muscle groups and allow using heavier loads, usually performed early in the workout when energy levels are highest.

 Common Mistakes to Avoid When Training in the 6-12 Rep Range